Nebraska Revised Statute 43-104.22

-(8) The putative father failed to timely file a petition to adjudicate a Notice of Objection to Adoption and Intent to Obtain Custody pursuant to section 43-104.05;
+(8) The acknowledged father, adjudicated father, or putative father failed to timely file a petition objecting to the adoption pursuant to section 43-104.05;

-(11) The man is not, in fact, the biological father of the child.
+(10) The man whether an acknowledged father, an adjudicated father, or a putative father, is not, in fact, the biological father of the child.

 The court shall determine the custody of the child according to the best interest of the child, weighing the superior rights of a biological parent who has been found to be a fit, proper, and suitable parent against any detriment the child would suffer if removed from the custody of persons with whom the child has developed a substantial relationship.